Refinement Modal Logic: Refinement

 A bisimulation is also a refinement, but refinement allows much more semantic variation.
 How much more?
 There is a precise relation.
 Semantically, a refinement is a bisimulation followed by a model restriction.

 An $\agent$-refinement needs to satisfy {\bf back} for that agent, but not {\bf forth}.
 Let an (`initial') model and a refinement of that model be given.
-For the sake of the exposition we assume that the initial model and its refinement are minimal, i.e., they are bisimulation contractions.
+For the sake of the exposition we assume that the initial model and the refined model are minimal, i.e., they are bisimulation contractions.
 Now take an arrow (a pair in the accessibility relation) in that initial model.
-This arrow may be missing in the refinement, namely when {\bf forth} is not satisfied for that arrow.
+This arrow may be missing in the refined model namely when {\bf forth} is not satisfied for that arrow.
 On the other hand, any arrow in the refinement should be traceable to an arrow in the initial model -- the {\bf back} condition.
 There may be {\em several} arrows in the refinement that are traceable to the {\em same} arrow in the initial model, because the states in which such arrows finish may be non-bisimilar.
-In other words, we can see the refinement as a blowup of the initial model and then cutting off bits and pieces.
+In other words, we can see the refined model as a blowup of the initial model of which bits and pieces are cut off.

 \begin{example} A simple example is as follows.
 Consider the structure

 \psset{border=2pt, nodesep=4pt, radius=2pt, tnpos=a} \pspicture(0,-.5)(9,.5) $ \rput(4.5,0){\rnode{3}{\underline{\bullet_1}}} \rput(6,0){\rnode{4}{\bullet_2}} \rput(7.5,0){\rnode{5}{\bullet_3}} \rput(9,0){\rnode{6}{\bullet_4}} \ncline{->}{3}{4} \ncline{->}{4}{5} \ncline{->}{5}{6} $ \endpspicture